apache/maven-build-cache-extension/src/site/markdown/how-to.md

 ## Overview

-Cache configuration provides you additional control over incremental Maven behavior.
-Follow it step by step to understand how it works and figure out your optimal config
+Cache configuration provides you additional control over the build-cache extension behavior.
+Follow it step-by-step to understand how it works, and figure out an optimal config

 ### Minimal config

-Absolutely minimal config
+Minimal config

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>